-The empowering influence of Asghar Farhadi (A Separation) is unmistakable and the narrative of the film - the foundation of this pious family is torn asunder.
+When a sudden rift occurs - in both the lives of the protagonists and the narrative of the film - the foundation of this pious family is torn asunder.
 Rigorous in its critique of the church, and entirely sympathetic in its treatment of character, this is a rare film about a rarefied world.
 It heralds Daniel Kokotajlo (who draws on his own experience growing up as a Jehovah's Witness) as a major new talent.
 This is reflected in his receipt of the prestigious BFI and IWC Schaffhausen Filmmaker Bursary Award. - Clare Stewart